eaobservatory/namakanui/doc/howto_att_table.md

 an LO of 264.65 GHz the PLL IF power drops off rapidly, and in this region the table resolution is 0.01 GHz.

-The following example shows just a basic refinement of the 220-265 range.
+The following example shows how the b6 attenuator table is created at JCMT.

 > **IMPORTANT:**
 >